mboma99/congraduation/README.md

 ## Photo Graduation Web App

 This application is a photo graduation web app that uses a variety of technologies including S3, PostgreSQL, FastAPI, React.js, and Docker.

+This wiul;l be a step by step guide in how to run this application

 ## Software Requirements

-- **S3:** This is an Amazon Simple Storage Service used for storing images.
-You need an AWS account to use this service.

-- **PostgreSQL:** This is a powerful, open-source object-relational database system.
-It is used to store links to where images are stored in S3.

 - **FastAPI:** This is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.